SamReynoso/deadreckon/README.md

 # Deadreckon
-It took several hours, but I prompted it out of ChatGPT.
+It took several hours, but I prompted this README.md out of ChatGPT.

 ## Maritime Navigation Simulation